A Marine Mom’s Real Fear

 During his leave he showed me his deployment photos and where slept in the barracks “next to the wire”.
 I’ve heard the phrases “outside the wire”, “inside the wire”, and there is a big distinction between the two.
 For those Marines who never get “outside the wire” moving “next to the wire” may be a subtle difference, but it’s a big deal.
 The small huts I saw in the photos were the same ones described in news accounts that may of aided in the attack. (don’t have permission to post those, for OPSEC can only publish non distinct photos without landmarks)

 He said it was kinda crazy being able to see the wire and know just beyond, within eyesight, was clear and present danger.

-Many Marines were disarmed previously in the year, and unarmed, although my son told me his unit always carried their weapons with clips. (see above) It has been over a year since the Benghazi and Bastion attacks of 201 and my son is still outraged over what happened and the coverup.
+Many Marines were disarmed previously in the year, and unarmed, although my son told me his unit always carried their weapons with clips. (see above) It has been over two years since the Benghazi and Bastion attacks of 2012 and my son is still outraged over what happened and the coverup.
 Families are still trying to get answers over a year later on how this happened.
 A year later four Marines from my son’s base in Yuma Arizona received the Purple Hearts they deserved.

 I pray for the all Marines and troops in harms way and for their families at home worrying about them.
 Although I am furious at the indifference the media seems to have on the incredible increase of attacks and violence against Americans and our allies in the Middle East and Muslim countries.